 for repair or swap with another bomber.

-Sometime after 1977, a tree impacted the nose, damaging it.
+missing with U-3??.
+Sometime after 1977 a tree impacted the nose causing slight damage.

 Justin Taylan visited in 2003:

 but previous visitors and records confirm this marking to be U-321 or U2-321."